 Have you ever been in a store intending to buy honeydew and with no idea how to tell if they’re ripe?

 How To Tell If Honeydew Is Ripe – First Things First

 Before continuing, there are several things you ought to know about how to tell if honeydew is ripe.

 If you’re a new gardener of honeydew melons, you should know that, unlike other fruits, honeydew doesn’t continue to ripen once you harvest them.
 Therefore, picking an unripe honeydew from your garden is utterly disappointing and is a complete waste unless ripe because it is unpalatable.

 The first tip is only to pick the ripe honeydew from the garden once it is grown.
 Fortunately, identifying a ripe honeydew isn’t that complicated.

-There are apparent visible clues to look for before you cut the honeydew from its stem.
+There are apparently visible clues to look for before you cut the honeydew from its stem.

 Pick the best knife for the job once your honeydews are ripe.
-A good sniff and checking the outer rind provides excellent clues as to its status.
+A good sniff and checking of the outer rind provide excellent clues as to its status.

 Enough of that.
-Let’s go through all the signs you should check to for how to tell if honeydew is ripe is not.
+Let’s go through all the signs you should check for how to tell if the honeydew is ripe is not.